jodersky/akka-serial/site/jekyll/documentation/developer.md

     - installed system-wide: `make install`

-    - put into a "fat" jar, useful for dependency management with SBT (see next section)
+    - put into a "fat" jar, useful for dependency management with sbt (see next section)

 ### Creating a Fat Jar
 The native library produced in the previous step may be bundled into a "fat" jar so that it can be included in SBT projects through its regular dependency mechanisms.
 In this process, sbt basically acts as a wrapper script around Autotools, calling the native build process and packaging generated libraries.
 Running `sbt flow-native/packageBin` in the base directory produces the fat jar in `flow-native/target`.